A First Look at RISC-V Virtualization from an Embedded Systems Perspective: Interrupt Virtualization Enhancements

-\mypara{Timer virtualization.} RISC-V timer specifications are restricted to the M-mode, through the \textit{mtime} and \textit{mtimecmp} memory-mapped registers.
-These are typically implemented as a part of the CLINT. \textit{mtime} is a free-running counter and a machine timer interrupt is triggered when its value is greater than the one programmed in \textit{mtimecmp}.
-There is also a read-only \textit{time} CSR accessible to all privilege modes, which is not supposed to be implemented but converted to a memory access of \textit{mtime} or emulated by firmware.
-Thus, M-mode software implementing the SBI interface (e.g., OpenSBI) must facilitate timer services to lower privileges via ecalls, by multiplexing logical timers onto the M-mode physical timer.
-Naturally, this mechanism introduces additional burdens and impacts the overall system performance for HS-mode and VS-Mode execution, especially in high-frequency tick OSes.
+\mypara{{CLINT virtualization overhead.}} Naturally, this mechanism introduces additional burdens and impacts the overall system performance for HS-mode and VS-Mode execution, especially in high-frequency tick OSes.
 As explained in section \ref{riscv_virt_supp}, a single S-mode timer event involves several M-mode traps, i.e., first to set up the timer and then to inject the interrupt in S-mode.
 This issue is further aggravated in virtualized environments as it adds extra HS-mode traps.
 The simplest solution to mitigate this problem encompasses providing multiple independent hardware timers directly available to the lower privilege levels, HS and VS, through new registers analogous to the M-mode timer registers.
 This approach is followed in other well-established computing architectures.
 For instance, the Armv8-A architecture has separate timer registers across all privilege levels and security states.